-Here are a few posts sent in by our readers over the years, as we come to the 16th anniversary of September 11th.
+Here are a few posts sent in by our readers over the years, on the 17th anniversary of the September 11th attacks.

 1. 'I was offered a job with a new company, based on the 101st floor of 1 World Trade Center.
 I decided to stay put, but encouraged Pam, a good friend of mine, to accept the position instead.

 She got promoted, had her own office....and lost her life on 9/11.
 I'm sorry for pushing her to take that job.
 Pam will be missed for the rest of my life.
 R.I.P my good friend'.

 2. 'The memory of the people jumping from those buildings will never leave me.
 How I hope we never see its like again'.

 3. 'The level of kindness, respect and calm I experienced when boarding a random bus to get to 22nd Street was so inspiring.
 We were one big family for that short time, everyone helping each other get through this terrible tragedy'.

 4. 'Still miss my friends.
 Still having trouble breathing.
 Still having nightmares'.

 5. 'I could not have been more proud of New Yorkers that day.
 People assisted older people and pregnant women.
 Shopkeepers came out of their stores handing out bottles of water as we came into Queens.
 That day will never be forgotten'.